 On-Call Firefighters Needed!

-The Plumas National Forest is currently recruiting candidates for an on-call (call-as-needed) fire crew.
-Called Plumas National Forest (PNF) OC-19, the firefighting crew will be available for assignments from late spring through fall on a call-as-needed basis.
-The crew will be dispatched on fire assignments not only for the Plumas National Forest, but also supporting firefighting efforts across the country.
+The Plumas National Forest (PNF) is currently recruiting candidates for an on-call (call-as-needed) fire crew.
+Firefighters in the “OC Crew Program,” will be available for assignments from late spring through fall on a call-as-needed basis.
+The crew will be dispatched on fire assignments not only for the PNF, but also supporting firefighting efforts across the country.
 Most participants are interested in wildland firefighting and employed in other jobs that allow flexibility for the on-call program.

 Applicants must be 18 or older and be in good physical condition.
 Requirements include classroom training including a minimum of 32 hours of Basic Firefighter Training and 40 hour Level III Refresher training.
 Applicants must also pass a Work Capacity Test which consists of walking 3 miles in 45 minutes carrying a 45-pound pack.
 All training costs are covered by the Forest Service.

 Once activated, the crew is treated the same as any other seasonal or Permanent wildland firefighting crew.
 Crews are typically sent on 14-day assignments, with a required two days off between assignments.
 The Forest also assigns at least two Forest Services firefighters as crew bosses to go out with the Crew.

 For more information, please contact us at: email@example.com or (530) 283-7845

 - What is the Plumas National Forest OC Crew Program?
 [TOP]